devmarkusb/clangformat/README.md

 ## Requirements

-Preferred clang-format version: see MB_CLANGFORMAT_VER in CMakeLists.txt.
+Preferred clang-format version: see MB_CLANGFORMAT_VER in CMakeLists.txt, which you can configure to be a higher version also of course.
 Although plain clang-format is used if the preferred version is not available.